fix8/fix8/README.md

 Either clone from the project on github or download the tarball.
 For Linux/UNIX/MacOS, both shared and static versions of the library are built.
 Only shared versions of the schema libraries are built.
-The Windows build now also uses cmake (either msvc or vscode).
+The Windows build now also uses CMake (either msvc or vscode).

 ### Obtain the source
 ```bash